Lucy Moore (Wikipedia editor): Honors

 In 2021, she was named Up and Coming Wikimedian of the Year by Wikimedia UK.
 In 2022, she was UK Wikimedian of the Year.

 In 2024, she was one of several hundred women in Leeds recognized on a public sculpture called Ribbons by Pippa Hale.

+In 2026, Moore received a Wikipedia Silver Jubilee Award, one of five awards issued in London to mark the twenty-fifth anniversary of Wikipedia and fifteenth anniversary of Wikimedia UK as a registered charity.